+Sarah Cattley is an award-winning composer based near Cambridge, where she studied Music at Newnham College.
 Sarah was Caritas Chamber Choir’s Composer of the Year 2017–18, after winning their inaugural composition competition.
-During the year she wrote them four new works, and her music is available on their two CDs.
+During this time she wrote them four new works, and she is fortunate to have enjoyed a close relationship with the choir since then.
+Her music is available on their two CDs.